What Happened to Chauna Thompson?

 With all the national attention law enforcement has received over the last year about brutality and suspects dying in custody, it will be interesting to see whether the Thompsons’ defense attorneys can find jurors that do not have preconceived notions about this type of charge.

-Thank you for visiting Collin Evan’s blog, a Houston criminal defense attorney.
+Chauna Thompson Murder – Thank you for visiting the blog of Collin Evans, a Houston criminal defense attorney.
 We write to keep you informed about local news and events in Houston, Texas.